Patrick Robertson (politician): Early life

 Robertson was born on 24 August 1807 in Meigle, Perthshire, Scotland, the oldest son of Daniel Robertson (1755–1817) and Isabella Small (1774–1811).
 His father was a professor of Oriental Languages at St. Mary's College, St. Andrews, Scotland, from 1809 to 1817.
 His maternal grandfather was Alexander Small, Minister of Newtyle and Kilconquhar, Scotland.
 The family was a member of the Smalls of Dirnanean.

 Robertson's mother died when he was four.
 Robertson and his two younger siblings were primarily raised by a maternal aunt, Cecilia Small, after his mother's death.

 Business career

 Robertson obtained his formal education at the University of St. Andrews.
 After graduating, Robertson joined other members of his extended family in the East India and China trade, becoming a wealthy man.
 He lived for a time in Canton, China.

-Positions as a sub-governor for the London Assurance Corporation, department-chairman of the Bank of Egypt, and director of the Oriental Bank and the Ceylon Co, eventually followed for Robertson.
+Positions as a sub-governor for the London Assurance Corporation, department-chairman of the Banque Misr, and director of the Oriental Bank and the Ceylon Co, eventually followed for Robertson.

 Around Hastings, Robertson was known for his real estate development projects.